fideloper/Design-Patterns/README.md

 This is an event model, also referred to as "PubSub".

 Observers are used so functionality that's not directly related to an action can still listen in and react to that action.
-For example, creating a new user might entail saving the user to a data store and sending a welcome email to the new user.
+For example, the action of creating a new user might entail:

+1. Saving the user to a data store
+2. Sending a welcome email to the new user

 Saving the user to the data store is a direct function of creating a new user.
 However, the email is an ancillary action.
-The system service could listen for the "user created" event in order to know to send a welcome email to a new user.
+Using the Observer pattern, an application's email service could listen for a "user created" event in order to know when to send a welcome email.

+In this way, the email service is not directly coupled to the code for creating of a new user.

-**Note:** We could just use PHP's built-in SPL [subject](http://de.php.net/manual/en/class.splsubject.php) and [observer](http://de.php.net/manual/en/class.splobserver.php) classes, but what fun is that?
-Learning about [SplObjectStorage](http://de.php.net/manual/en/class.splobjectstorage.php) is worth it.
+**Note:** For this pattern, we could use PHP's built-in SPL [subject](http://de.php.net/manual/en/class.splsubject.php) and [observer](http://de.php.net/manual/en/class.splobserver.php) classes, but what fun is that?
+Learning about [SplObjectStorage](http://de.php.net/manual/en/class.splobjectstorage.php) is more fun.

 ## Decorator Pattern